microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 | Pro          | Scale                    | Tier + Overage | `Metered`, graduated tiers, where the first tier flat amount is $449.95 / month for first 500,000 calls, next tiers per unit amount charge set to charge $0.06 / 100 calls | No quota set - Consumer can continue to make & pay for additional calls, rate limit of 1,200 calls / minute |
 | Enterprise   | Global growth            | Unit           | `Metered`, graduated tiers, where every tier flat amount is $749.95 / month for 1,500,000 calls                                                                            | No quota set - Consumer can continue to make & pay for additional calls, rate limit of 3,500 calls / minute |

-How to interpret the revenue model in the table above:
+How to interpret the revenue model based on the table above:
 - The "Basic" product is designed to support API consumers during the "initial produciton phase" of the lifecycle.
 It is implemented by applying the `Tier` pricing model where a consumer pays $14.95 / month and can make up to 50,000 calls.
 They will be rate limited to 100 calls / minute.
 - The "Pro" product is geared to support API consumers are in the "scale" phase of the lifecycle.
 It is implemented by applying the `Tier + Overage` pricing model where consumers are $449.95 / month for first 500,000 calls.
 And are charged an additional $0.06 / 100 additional calls.
 They are rate limited to 1,200 calls per minute.